University of Colorado Colorado Springs Scholarships (2025–2026)

 ✅ Automatic Merit Scholarships

-Scholarship | Award Amount | Eligibility | Separate App? | Renewable? | Who Actually Wins? |
+| Scholarship | Award Amount | Eligibility | Separate App? | Renewable? | Who Actually Wins? | Deadline |

 Do I need to apply separately for these scholarships?

-Can I stack these with WUE?
+Can these stack with WUE?

-What about test-optional applicants?
+What about test-optional?

 🏆 Competitive Scholarships (University-Level)